Gillardo/bootstrap-ui-treeview/readme.md

 ## Usage
 You have the following properties available to use with the directive.
 All are optional unless stated otherwise
-* treeView (required) - Your object that contains items
+* treeService (required) - Your treeService which contains the data to display
 * nodeLabel - (string)
 * itemClass - (string)
 * itemNgInclude (string)